 Finally, if you already have a degree in a non-nursing field, there are several nursing programs across the country that allow you to use an accelerated route to enter the nursing profession.
 There are both undergraduate and graduate level programs that allow you to apply your previously earned credits to a nursing degree.
 These are commonly referred to as Accelerated or Direct Entry Nursing programs.
 You can find a full listing of all your options for getting your second degree in nursing by exploring the programs listed under these headings on our site.

 If you are ready to get started in nursing, take some time to find the schools near you and request program details from each that interests you.

-As a rule, you should try to contact multiple schools when you’re looking for a degree program.
+As a rule, you should try to contact multiple schools when you're looking for a nursing program.
 Like with many other things, the way to find the best nursing degree program is to spend some time shopping around.
-There are very meaningful differences between the programs in terms of cost, admissions requirements, and other characteristics.
+There are very meaningful differences between the programs in terms of cost, admissions requirements, and curriculum.